 In collaboration with our charity partner, Generating Genius, the Future Talent Programme was established to engage school students who have an interest in STEM and strong academics to help them to successfully transition into STEM higher education, jobs and apprenticeships.

-Of the cohort of students we support, 60% are female to address the current gender imbalance going into these sectors.
+Of all the students we support, we want to ensure that 60% or more are female to address the current gender imbalance going into these sectors.

 We will be offering these students SThree workshops to understand emerging trends and opportunities in STEM.
 We will also be working with our partners to provide week-long insight placements during the 2017 school holidays.
 If you would like to be involved, please contact Head of CSR, Marie Broad, and commit to making a difference by addressing the future skills gap.

 The SThree Foundation is established under the Charities Aid Foundation - registered charity number: 268369.

 With over 30 years of experience as a specialist STEM recruitment company, SThree is well placed to identify trends, monitor skills gaps and facilitate involvement across our sectors.
 SThree is dedicated to supporting the Foundation in its mission by providing funding and collaborating with our partners.